Applying for Visiting Scholar Appointments

 Visiting Scholars are appointed through the Dean’s Office of the School of Humanities and Sciences.
-Upon approval of the application by the Co-Directors of HCBSS, the application will then be sponsored by the Directors and forwarded to the Dean’s Office for approval.
+Upon approval by the Co-Directors of HCBSS, the application will then be sponsored by the Directors and forwarded to the Dean’s Office for approval.

 Criteria for Appointment

-The following are the minimum eligibility criteria for a Visiting Scholar designation at Stanford University:
+The minimum criteria for eligibility as a Visiting Scholar at Stanford University is as follows:

 Duration of Appointment

 Visiting Scholar appointments are usually for up to one year and may be renewed for a second year, upon application.
 Shorter appointments are possible.

 Inquiries regarding, and application for, visiting scholar status at HCBSS should be directed to:

 The Ho Center for Buddhist Studies at Stanford

 Applicants should provide the following information, either by mail or e-mail: